 through a recommendation — never one recommended by

 the seller or broker.

 You wouldn't hire a plumber to rewire your house; the same goes for surveyors.
 Finding a qualified marine surveyor or a specialist is a matter of knowing where to look.

-- Marine surveyors are not regulated or licensed, so virtually anyone can call himself a surveyor, and many unqualified people do.
+Marine surveyors are not regulated or licensed, so virtually anyone can call him- or herself a surveyor, and many unqualified people do.
 A good indicator of competence is a surveyor who has professional affiliations with the American Boat & Yacht Council (ABYC), plus either the National Association of Marine Surveyors (NAMS) or the Society of Accredited Marine Surveyors (SAMS).
-Read more about choosing a surveyor here.

 There are three main types of surveys done on a boat you're considering buying, and each requires special training to do them well.
 Sometimes one surveyor can do everything, but sometimes you may have to hire more than one.